mbrubeck/telegraphy/README.markdown

 that I could view and edit my notes from my mobile phone, or from other computers that don't have git installed.

+If a conflict is detected, the conflict will be erased and the pushed version will be kept.

 Install
 -------